scipion-em/docs/docs/user/tutorials/modelBuilding/a030-chimeraRestoreSession.rst

       Protocol .
 A: Protocol location in menu.
 B: Protocol form.

-   -  section
+   -  *Input* section

-      -  : Parameter that allows to select a particular protocol in which session has been saved in .
-As it was mentioned before, four protocols support this possibility (, , and ).
+      -  *Input protocols*: Parameter that allows to select a particular protocol in which session has been saved in .
+As it was mentioned before, four protocols support this possibility (*rigid fit*, *operate*, *model from template* and *map subtraction*).

-   -  section
+   -  *Help* section

       This section contains commands required to save :math:`models` according to their reference volumes, which can also be saved if required.
-Remark that using command, session will be saved by default, without prejudice that it may be saved with command. sessions can be restored again by using this same protocol.
+Remark that using *scipionwrite* command, session will be saved by default, without prejudice that it may be saved with *scipionss* command. sessions can be restored again by using this same protocol.

 -  Protocol execution:

-   | Adding specific protocol label is recommended in section, at the
+   | Adding specific protocol label is recommended in *Run name*
-     form top.
-To add the label, open the protocol form, press the pencil symbol at the right side of box, complete the label in the new opened window, press OK and, finally, close the protocol.
+     section, at the form top.
+To add the label, open the protocol form, press the pencil symbol at the right side of *Run name* box, complete the label in the new opened window, press OK and, finally, close the protocol.
 This label will be shown in the output summary content (see below).
-If you want to run again this protocol, do not forget to set to the .
+If you want to run again this protocol, do not forget to set to *Restart* the *Run mode*.
-   | Press the red button at the form bottom.
+   | Press the *Execute* red button at the form bottom.
    | graphics window will be opened after executing the protocol showing
      the complete list of elements that appeared in graphics window when the session was saved, coordinate axes, electron density maps, and